-Southwest launches airlift to rescue stranded Houston customers
+Southwest flies stranded Houston customers out of flooded airport

 The airline received clearance from the Federal Aviation Administration to operate out of the closed airport, according to the two sources.
 Hobby Airport is expected to remain closed to all non-emergency air traffic until August 30 at the earliest, according to the FAA.

-Without working airport lights at Hobby Airport, the Southwest aircraft are going to have to move quickly.
+Without working airport lights at Hobby Airport, the Southwest aircraft had to move quickly before the sun set over the storm-battered city.

-Separately, if all flights are able to depart Sunday, the airline still has 10 remaining aircraft on the ground at Hobby, according to the sources.
+Separately, with those five aircraft able to depart Sunday, the airline still has 10 remaining aircraft on the ground at Hobby, according to the sources.

 Hobby is the smaller of two main Houston-area commercial airports.